Sex worker: Advocacy

 Sex worker's rights advocates argue that sex workers should have the same basic human and labor rights as other working people.
 For example, the Canadian Guild for Erotic Labour calls for the legalization of sex work, the elimination of state regulations that are more repressive than those imposed on other workers and businesses, the right to recognition and protection under labour and employment laws, the right to form and join professional associations or unions, and the right to legally cross borders to work.
 Advocates also want to see changes in legal practices involving sex work, the Red Umbrella Project has pushed for the decriminalization of condoms and changes to New York's sex workers diversion program.
 Advocacy for the interests of sex workers can come from a variety of sources, including non-governmental organizations, labor rights organizations, governments, or sex workers themselves.
-Each year in London The Sexual Freedom Awards is held to honor the most notable advocates and pioneers of sexual freedom and sex workers' rights in the UK, where sex work is essentially legal.
+In Latin America and the Caribbean, sex worker advocacy dates back to the late 19th century in Havana, Cuba.
+A catalyst in the movement being a newspaper published by Havana sex workers.
+This publication went by the name La Cebolla, created by Las Horizontales.
+Each year in London, The Sexual Freedom Awards is held to honor the most notable advocates and pioneers of sexual freedom and sex workers' rights in the UK, where sex work is essentially legal.